gajus/eslint-plugin-jsdoc/README.md

-  empty name paths with `@callback`, `@event`, `@class`, `@constructor`, `@constant`, `@const`, `@function`, `@func`, `@method`, `@interface`, `@member`, `@var`, `@mixin`, `@namespace`, `@listens`, `@fires`, or `@emits` (these might often be expected to have an accompanying name path, though they have some indicative value without one; these may also allow names to be defined in another manner elsewhere in the block)
+  empty name paths with `@callback`, `@event`, `@class`, `@constructor`, `@constant`, `@const`, `@function`, `@func`, `@method`, `@interface`, `@member`, `@var`, `@mixin`, `@namespace`, `@listens`, `@fires`, `@modifies`, or `@emits` (these might often be expected to have an accompanying name path, though they have some indicative value without one; these may also allow names to be defined in another manner elsewhere in the block)
 - `checkSeesForNamepaths` (default: false) - Set this to `true` to insist that `@see` only use name paths (the tag is normally permitted to allow other text)